 You get all that for over $200 less than you’d pay for ASUS or BenQ’s models; so, what’s the catch?

 One of the main downsides of the Vast gaming monitor, or rather an inconvenience, is that it can take months for your order to arrive – depending on Massdrop’s stock.

 Other than that, the gaming monitor is top-notch.
-It delivers vibrant and rich colors with vivid blacks thanks to its superior contrast ratio and wide color gamut.
+It delivers vibrant and rich colors with vivid blacks thanks to its superior contrast ratio.

 Further, the high 3440×1440 screen resolution provides you with plenty of screen real estate and sharp details with a rich pixel density of 106 PPI (pixels per inch).

 While Massdrop specifies a 2ms (GtG) response time with overdrive applied for a TN-like responsiveness, there is still a lot of ghosting visible in fast-paced games, which is standard for almost all VA panels.

-As the image gets darker and there are mainly dark pixels involved in the picture, ghosting and smearing of the fast-moving objects become even more obvious.
+As the image gets darker and there are mainly dark pixels involved in the picture, ghosting and smearing of the fast-moving objects becomes even more obvious.

 On balance, we find the amount of motion blur and ghosting reasonable and a fair trade-off for such deep blacks provided by the panel.

-Competitive gamers, on the other hand, should opt for an IPS-panel ultrawide or a regular TN-panel widescreen gaming monitor for better performance.
+Competitive gamers, on the other hand, should opt for an IPS-panel ultrawide or a faster 1ms GtG widescreen gaming monitor for better performance.

-Moving on, the Massdrop Vast input lag performance is only ~9ms, which is very good.
+Moving on, the Massdrop Vast input lag performance is only ~6ms, which is very good.

-There is no prominent backlight bleeding, the screen is flicker-free, and there’s an integrated low-blue light filter.
+There is no prominent backlight bleeding (though this varies across individual units of the monitor), the screen is flicker-free, and there’s an integrated low-blue light filter.

 The Massdrop Vast curved gaming monitor is equipped with plenty of gaming features starting with AMD FreeSync.

-FreeSync allows the display to change its refresh rate according to the GPU’s frame rates, which eliminates screen tearing and stuttering for good.
+FreeSync allows the display to change its refresh rate according to the GPU’s frame rate, which eliminates screen tearing and stuttering for good.

 The Massdrop Vast FreeSync range is 49-100Hz.
 Since the higher end of the dynamic range is more than twice the lower end, the monitor also supports LFC (Low Framerate Compensation).